 But as I thought about it, I do have a few classic pieces in my closet that I love and have had for many years and have no intention of getting rid of.
 And I can think of a few things I did get rid of and now wish I still had.
 Also, as I’m getting older and more confident in my personal style, and I’m selectively making a few high quality purchases each season that I hope to have for a very long time.

-This is not a “must have list” — rather a list of things that are worth investing in if you do choose to purchase them because they should last you a long time.
+Please note, this is not a “must have list.”
+Rather, it’s a list of things that I believe are worth investing in if you do choose to purchase them, because they should last you a long time.
 As always, be sure to take into account your lifestyle, personal style, climate, etc. when making purchasing decisions, and calculate cost per wear when deciding what to budget for each item.

 Because we’re talking about timeless closet basics, I included some of the iconic designer styles that made some of these wardrobe pieces classics, but I’m not telling you to go out and invest in super expensive designer items for each of these categories.
-You can find timeless closet basics to suit any budget if you’re discerning and patient, and I’ll try to find examples at several different price points.
+You can find timeless closet basics to suit any budget if you’re discerning and patient, and I tried to find examples at several different price points.

-11 Closet Basics That Stand The Test Of Time
+11 Closet Basics That Should Stand The Test Of Time

 #1. cashmere sweater